elixir-lang/elixir/lib/elixir/pages/Syntax Reference.md

 The above is treated the same as `sum(1, 2, 3)` by the parser.

-The same applies to qualified calls where `Foo.bar(1, 2, 3)` is the same as `Foo.bar 1, 2, 3`.
+The same applies to qualified calls such as `Foo.bar(1, 2, 3)`, which is the same as `Foo.bar 1, 2, 3`.
 However, keep in mind parentheses are not optional for local calls with no arguments, such as `sum()`.
 Removing the parentheses for `sum` causes it to be represented as the variable `sum`, changing its semantics.

 ### Access

-The access syntax in Elixir, such as `foo[:bar]` is treated as a shorcut to the remote call `Access.get(foo, :bar)`:
+The access syntax in Elixir, such as `foo[:bar]`, is treated as a shorcut to the remote call `Access.get(foo, :bar)`:

 ```elixir
 quote do